evanx/jsbin/README.md

 # Just Snippets

-This is not a useable project, just some technical articles.
+This is not a useable project, just some technical articles and snippets.

 ## React hydrate recipe